kokkos/kokkos-kernels/BUILD.md

 * CUSPARSE_LIBRARY_DIRS: STRING
   * Optional override for the library directories that comprise TPL CUSPARSE.
   * Default: None.
 Default common library locations will be searched
+* ROCSPARSE_LIBRARIES: STRING
+  * Optional override for the libraries that comprise TPL ROCSPARSE.
+  * Default: None.
+Default common library names will be searched
+* ROCSPARSE_LIBRARY_DIRS: STRING
+  * Optional override for the library directories that comprise TPL ROCSPARSE.
+  * Default: None.
+Default common library locations will be searched
 * ARMPL_LIBRARIES: STRING
   * Optional override for the libraries that comprise TPL ARMPL.
   * Default: None.
 Default common library names will be searched